 Foods that are likely to cause bloating are high fiber foods, high fodmap foods, and processed carbohydrates.
-Carbohydrates contain fiber and fodmaps, which is why many people experience bloating after eating carbs.
+Carbohydrates contain fiber and fodmaps, which is why many people experience stomach pain and bloating after eating carbs.

 The higher a food is in fiber or fodmaps; the more likely someone will experience bloating if they have bacterial overgrowth in the gut and carbohydrate malabsorption.

 If you consistently experience bloating after eating carbs, then SIBO and carbohydrate malabsorption are likely causing the uncomfortable bloated stomach.

 If you notice severe bloating after eating carbs such as wheat, beans, legumes, high fodmap foods, whole grains, and resistant starches found in potatoes and bananas, then you may need to implement the low fodmap diet for IBS.

 The best way to stop bloating after eating carbs is by reducing high fermentable foods that cause bloating, by chewing your food thoroughly, and by utilizing a digestive enzyme to help with the breakdown of carbohydrates, fiber, and starches.

 Bloating after eating carbs is a symptom of carbohydrate malabsorption due to a lack of digestive enzymes or beneficial probiotic bacteria in the colon.